Power BI write back to SQL Database: 2 methods

 Step (1): Get the data

-The data we’re going to use is in 3 tables (Actual, Forecast, Calendar) in a SQL database.
-Each table has a primary key.
+The data we’re going to use is in 3 tables (Actual, Forecast, Calendar) in a SQL database as per the previous example.

 Step (2): Create the basic Power BI report